qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 ```

 The extra boilerplate required to split apart the single test is more than worth it, and the resulting tests are much clearer than the original test.
 Behavior-driven tests tend to be clearer than method-oriented tests for several reasons.
 First, they read more like natural language, allowing them to be naturally understood rather than requiring laborious mental parsing.
 Second, they more clearly express cause and effect because each test is more limited in scope.
-Finally, the fact that each test is short and descrip‐ tive makes it easier to see what functionality is already tested and encourages engi‐ neers to add new streamlined test methods instead of piling onto existing methods.
+Finally, the fact that each test is short and descriptive makes it easier to see what functionality is already tested and encourages engineers to add new streamlined test methods instead of piling onto existing methods.

 ```
 4	See https://testing.googleblog.com/2014/04/testing-on-toilet-test-behaviors-not.html and https://dannorth.net/ introducing-bdd.